Posts Tagged With: remix

 I loved the Viva Elvis album, including this track, so I figured I’d check this video out (“Burning Love” from Viva Elvis: The Album video — YouTube).
 First of all, it is miles ahead of the horrible video released last month for the otherwise incredible Viva Elvis version of “Suspicious Minds.”
 At least this “Burning Love” video doesn’t shy away from featuring footage of Elvis singing the song.

 The first video, on the other hand, would have you believe that Elvis sang “Suspicious Minds” during the ELVIS (’68 Comeback) special.
 “Because, like, black leather is just so much cooler than a white jumpsuit,” was their way of thinking, I’m sure.
-That video mostly stars shadowy images of either 1968 Elvis or, it appears at times, an elvis impersonator loser dancing around on the screen.
+That video mostly stars shadowy images of either 1968 Elvis or, it appears at times, an elvis impersonator dancing around on the screen.
 At least, that’s what I remember of it.
 I couldn’t bare to watch that thing twice.

 By the way, they could have actually featured “archival footage of Elvis’ iconic Las Vegas performance” of this song.
 There was a fantastic 1970 version of “Suspicious Minds” filmed in Las Vegas for That’s The Way It Is.
 Granted, Elvis Presley Enterprises doesn’t own that movie footage (they only own Elvis’ three 1968-1977 television specials), but I’m sure they could have worked something out with Warner Home Video.
 They cross-promoted and worked together on Warner’s recent Elvis On Tour release, after all.